Linde named new Bank of Spain governor

 Ordonez's appointment had been made exclusively by the previous Socialist government.
 That attracted harsh criticism because the appointment of the governor and deputy governor had historically been agreed between the two parties.

-Another top candidate for the post, who was favored by the European Central Bank and financial markets, was ex-ECB policymaker Jose Manuel Gonzalez-Paramo.
+Another top candidate for the post, who was favoured by the European Central Bank and financial markets, was ex-ECB policymaker Jose Manuel Gonzalez-Paramo.

 Under the bank's statutes Linde will have to retire in three years when he turns 70, and will not therefore be able to complete a six-year term.